Pan de ánimas: Regional culture in Spain

 As recorded in texts (already in the 16th century), in the Iberian Peninsula it was typical to make an annual visit to the cemetery and place bread, wine and flowers on the graves.
 Bread was a common offering both at All Saints and at funerals in general, and especially in the north of the Iberian Peninsula.
 In a multitude of Galician, Cantabrian, Castilian, Aragonese and Catalan churches, the parishioners brought breads, cocas ([bread] 'cakes') and tortas (flatbreads) on All Saints' Day and gave them to the parish priest, who blessed them and then distributed them among the parishioners.
 Different rituals were performed with these breads depending on the place.
 The blessed loaves had the character of an offering, and before consuming them, an Our Father was prayed for the souls of the deceased.
 The offerings of bread to the dead were called robos, and are reminiscent of Roman religion.
 The historian Dolors Sanahuja points out that "this custom was very ancient, and miraculous properties were associated with the blessed bread".
 Once blessed, the pan de ánimas was distributed as alms among the poor.
 The sacred character of this bread made it lend itself to charity, and the Church began to tolerate mendicant rounds of food for the dead, hence the current practice of asking door to door on All Saints' Day.
-In the Canary Islands, a local variant is Finados, Finaos or Pan por Dios, in which children knock on their neighbors' doors asking for "pan por Dios" or asking "¿Hay santitos?", to which they received fig bread, fruit, nuts and other foods.
+In the Canary Islands, a local variant is Finados, Finaos or Pan por Dios, in which children knock on their neighbors' doors asking for pan por Dios ("Bread for God") or asking ¿Hay santitos? ("Are there little saints?"), to which they received fig bread, fruit, nuts and other foods.
 This Canarian tradition is related to the Portuguese Paõ-por-Deus.

 According to De Hoyos, these breads were made in different parts of Castile, such as in Segovia, where it was called pan de ánima, Salamanca or León, where it was called pan de muerto or pan de difunto.
 During the Mass of Souls in Zamora, the women who dedicated to collecting the pan de ánimas were called "animeras".
 In Toledo, the bread of All Saints used to have the shape of a shrouded corpse.
 In studies by Portuguese ethnographers such as that of Leite de Vasconcelos, the continuity of these bread offerings in the regions of Portugal is evidenced, without any variation with those of Spain.
 Until recently, it was typical to donate bread to Portuguese widows on All Saints' Day.
 In Sicily, the breads of the dead are prepared in the shape of a person with their arms crossed.
 In other parts of Europe, the doughs were shaped like human bones and covered with sugar.